jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This way the Email Service Provider has the possibility to accept the pre-signed messages and can inject their own CFBL-Address.

-Due to this granted exception a malicious actor can destroy this possibility with over-signing.
-This potential harm is described in [](#security-considerations).

 The following example meets this case:

 ~~~